 - ANY comment on Writing About Writing may show up in a later entry where I respond to it.
 Consider that before you comment.
 99% of my commenters are rational, calm, and awesome or just giving some quick feedback that wouldn't work to spark its own post.
 You can comment that you think something is great (or even not my best) without worrying that I'll repost your comments, and you can call me on my grammar mistakes forever without worry.
 (In fact, I'm generally grateful if someone points out a mistake I can fix.)

 So please, unless you 1- Identify yourself SOMEHOW in the comment, 2- ask me not to use the comment as entry fodder you may find it showing up in The Mailbox.

 Above is a policy about comments!
-I will not post e-mails or other private correspondence unless I have express permission.
-I may talk about the content of an email in vague terms, but I won't simply post them unless their author says it's okay.
+I will not post e-mails, PM's/DM's on social media, or other private correspondence unless I have express permission.